GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents: Discussion

 We present GenCellAgent, a training-free, self-evolving, multi-LLM agent framework for cellular image segmentation that lowers the task barriers by orchestrating specialist segmenters together with generalist vision–language models (VLMs) in a coordinated, multi-agent planning–execution–evaluation loop.
 Specifically, it (i) selects the most suitable specialist when it is available, (ii) escalates to in-context adaptation when distribution shifts degrade performance, (iii) segments novel targets fully automatically using text-guided prompts with iterative, evaluator-driven refinement when no tool or labels exist, (iv) incorporates human-in-the-loop (HITL) edits via a lightweight correction GUI to enable expert oversight, (v) personalizes workflows over time by remembering accepted outputs and user preferences.
 This layered strategy transforms heterogeneous community resources into a coherent method that generalizes without retraining while providing intuitive human-in-the-loop interfaces that efficiently integrate expert feedback and guidance, thereby ensuring adaptability to specific research needs.

 \textbf{Practical guidance for laboratories.} (1) \textit{Rely on the system to select the tool first.} The planner uses style similarity to select an effective specialist for each image, even on out-of-distribution data, override only if users are confident about a specific tool.
 (2) \textit{For novel targets, iterate.} Run $\sim3$–$5$ evaluator-guided rounds with light test-time scaling; quality typically improves and stabilizes.
 (3) \textit{Invest early in minimal edits.} A few point/polygon corrections create high-value references that materially boost subsequent in-context runs and reduce future effort.
-These practices balance accuracy, compute, and human effort, supporting a progressive workflow: automatic routing first, iterative refinement as needed, and early corrections to steer later improvements.
+These practices balance accuracy, computation, and human effort, supporting a progressive workflow: automatic routing first, iterative refinement as needed, and early corrections to steer later improvements.
+In terms of computational cost, the text-guided workflow costs approximately \$0.012 per image in API fees, with end-to-end processing on the order of 35 seconds, making GenCellAgent practical and affordable for routine use (see Appendix~\ref{sec:cost} for detailed token usage and runtime breakdowns).

-\textbf{Limitations.} First, in fully automated mode, failures often arise from domain gaps in the vision–language segmenter.
+\textbf{Limitations.} First, the current tools integrated in GenCellAgent only operate on 2D slices.
+However, volumetric segmentation can be achieved via slice-wise 2D inference and stacking.
+We experimentally validated this strategy by applying our automatic 2D pipeline to full 3D volumes, achieving IoU scores of 0.423 for mitochondria, 0.426 for Golgi, and 0.188 for ER (see Fig.~\ref{fig:3D}).
+GenCellAgent itself is model-agnostic and not fundamentally limited to 2D: volumetric models (e.g., 3D U-Net) can be integrated without architectural modification.
+Second, in fully automated mode, failures often arise from domain gaps in the vision–language segmenter (SAM 3).
 Because it is trained mostly on natural image–text pairs, it has limited exposure to biological data such as fluorescence contrast, EM texture, or topology-rich descriptions of subcellular structures.
 As a result, it may miss fine processes, oversmooth thin membranes, or struggle in dense and low-SNR fields.
-Second, while Evaluation Agent can serve as a relative scorer, the LLM score is often sensitive to prompt phrasing, and prone to overconfidence or misleading correlations in retrieved descriptions.
+Three, while the Evaluation Agent can serve as a relative scorer, the LLM score is often sensitive to prompt phrasing, and prone to overconfidence or misleading correlations in retrieved descriptions.
 Finally, the system relies on the quality of retrieved descriptions and references.
 Poor text or unrepresentative examples can bias prompts and memory, leading to over-fitting to recent but uninformative cases.